2018 Ford F-150 Trim Levels with Comparisons & Configurations.

 Comfort and convenience aside, these two models are an excellent pick.
 When equipped with a large bed and one of the high-power engines, they can easily haul or tow as much as some of their larger competitors from other manufacturers.Which to pick of the two is a matter of how much you are willing to spend and how much time you are likely to spend inside the truck.
 The upholstery and the audio components of the XLT make long trips in the truck much more pleasant than in the base XL, though the price difference between the two can feel steep for just a little extra comfort.
 However, if your truck is pulling double duty between being a daily driver and a work vehicle, the XLT may be the perfect compromise.

-Compare the 2018 Ford F-150 XLT vs Lariat Trim Levels.
+Compare the 2018 Ford F-150 XLT vs Lariat Trims.
 What is the difference?

 The Lariat is the mid-range model in the 2018 F-150 range, and it trades in a lot of the cost-saving elements of the XL and XLT models for nicer and more consumer-friendly alternatives.
 The standard upholstery on this model is leather, and both the standard and optional features lists are filled with modern amenities.